-our blogg looks at Crabbing on the isle of Mull
+Our blogg looks at Crabbing on the isle of Mull

-So lets go Crabbing, Do i need a net ?
+Do i need a net ?

-yes good idea, exploring rock pools with a wee net is great fun, and you will find small crabs, shrimps and wee fish.
+Exploring rock pools with a wee net is great fun, and you will find small crabs, shrimps and wee fish.

 but what about crabbing with a line ?…..

 or make one using baler twin and an onion bag. ?
-(Daddy's option)

 We undertake a scientific experiment to settle the discussion.

 you can either head to the fishing tackle shop and buy a crabbing kit

 which system would come out tops ?

 Its Croig harbour, close to Penmore House Self Catering Holiday Home on the isle of Mull.

-bash up some welks and pop them into your bate bag.
+Bash up some welks and pop them into your bate bag.

 mmmm maybe this was going to be a tougher challenge than we thought.

-Remember to add seawater to your bucket and a bit of seaweed so the crabs have somewhere to hide from the sun. don’t keep them too long and return them to the sea when its time to go home.
+Remember to add seawater to your bucket and a bit of seaweed so the crabs have somewhere to hide from the sun. don’t keep them too long and return them to the sea when it’s time to go home.